 A highchair and travel cot can be made available on request.

-One well-behaved dog is welcome at Heritage Cottage.
+Two small/medium-sized dogs are welcome at Heritage Cottage.
 Dogs are not allowed in the bedrooms and must be kept off the furniture.

 The beds are made up with good quality bed linen, feather duvets and pillows.
 A hairdryer is supplied in the master bedroom.
 Bath sheets and hand towels are provided for all guests.
 Guest hand soaps are provided.

 Wi-Fi & Mobile Coverage

 Wi-Fi is available.
 There is good mobile coverage on most networks.